SpyrosMitsis/Blog/content/posts/understanding_the_heap.md

 The `heapify_up` method calls the swap method, while the index is more than 0, because index 0 is the root of the heap, and the parent of our node is bigger than it.
 *NOTE*: this time we are implementing a min-heap
-At the end it sets the parent of the node to the node it self so that in the next pass, we can check the new parent.
+At the end it sets the parent of the node to the node itself so that in the next pass, we can check the new parent.

 ```python